abjur/uncabj/README.md

 3. Send scripts to remote processing for download of politician data.
 CHECK
 4. Write and run html parsing script.
 5. Preliminary data analysis.
-6. Write python and R TSE scrapers for case and protocol numbers.
+6. Write Python and R TSE scrapers for case and protocol numbers.
+CHECK
+7. Write Python TSE scrapers for judicial decisions.
 CHECK